thegetty/quire-docs/content/resources/github.md

 Now you have the opportunity to review changes, provide feedback, or request edits.
 Once the pull request has been approved, you can [merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request#about-pull-request-merges) these changes into the master version of your project.

-1. Navigate to "Pull Requests" tab on the main page of your repository.
+1. Navigate to "Pull Requets" tab on the main page of your repository.
 2. In the list of pull requests, choose the one you'd like to review.
 3. Click "+/- Files changed".
 4. Hover over the section of text you would like to comment on.
 5. You will see a blue square with a plus mark pop-up.
 Write your comments here.
-6. When you are done commenting click, "Start a Review."
+6. When you are done commenting, click "Start a Review."
 You will have the option to comment, approve, and request changes.
-7. Once the pull request has been approved, provided there are no conflicts, you will see a green-button that says "merge pull request."
+7. Once the pull request has been approved, provided there are no conflicts, you will see a green-button that says "Merge Pull Request."
 Click this and, voila, your changes are now incorporated into the master version of your project.

 {{< q-class "box tip" >}}
 Merge conflicts will happen when you attempt to merge branches that have competing commits.
 Read more about [addressing and resolving merge conflicts](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/addressing-merge-conflicts) in the GitHub documentation.